HenriqueDiasSilva/Portfolio/README.md

-<h1 align="center"> Portifólio </h1>
+<h1 align="center"> Portfólio </h1>

 <p align="center">
-Portifólio is a website dedicated to showcasing all the projects Henrique has worked on and contributed to as a developer, highlighting his skills and contributions in each one. <br/>
+Portfólio is a website dedicated to showcasing all the projects Henrique has worked on and contributed to as a developer, highlighting his skills and contributions in each one. <br/>
 </p>

 <p align="center">